Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 38 - Build Your First Defi (Decentralised Finance) DApp - DBANK/38.02 Introduction to the Motoko Language/README.md

 ```

 After saving and deploying, you will see the value printed in the terminal, formatted with underscores for thousands and millions.

+## Conclusion

+Review the code and ensure you understand how to create variables, reassign values, create constants, import modules, and print values for debugging.
+In the next lesson, you will extend the dbank project to allow users to deposit and withdraw funds.

+## Key Takeaways

+- Learned how to create a new Internet Computer project using the dfx SDK and explored the project structure.
+- Understood the difference between `var` and `let` in Motoko, including variable reassignment and immutability.
+- Discovered how to use the Debug module to print text and variable values for debugging purposes.
+- Practiced importing modules, printing constants, and using Motoko's assignment operators.